atomictag/Kinetic.MultiTouch/README.md

     var node = new Kinetic.Group({ // This can be a layer, a group, or a shape ...
-      multitouch : { // now the node will receive multi-touch events draggable : true // the node is also draggable }
+      multitouch : { // now the node will receive multi-touch events draggable : true // the node is also multi-touch draggable }

     });

-If you are using GSAP with the Kinetic Plugin you can pass the additional `autoDraw` boolean property to specify whethere autoDraw should be enabled in the Kinetic Plugin (it is by default!).
+If you are using GSAP with the Kinetic Plugin you can pass the additional `autoDraw` boolean property to specify whether *autoDraw* should be enabled in the Kinetic Plugin (it is by default!).
 This is particularly useful if you have other tweens happening concurrently to your drag-and-drop that are using it.
 If you are not using GSAP and/or the Kinetic Plugin this option has no effect (Kinetic `layer.batchDraw()` is used instead).

     var node = new Kinetic.Group({ // This can be a layer, a group, or a shape ...